Falcula/Flimmer/README.md

 Flimmer is a iOS application built with Xcode and Swift 4.
 You can search for Flicker images by keyword or by a geolocation via a mapview.

 Technical features
-* Integration with Flicker API https://www.flickr.com/services/api/
+* Integration with Flickr API https://www.flickr.com/services/api/
 * URLSessions is used to manage data tasks.
 * Decodable protocol to map the application models with the JSON-data.
 * Images is loaded asynchronously in a background thread.